Diplomatic Security Service: Structure and organization

 Outside the Department of State, there is much confusion about the relationship between the Bureau of Diplomatic Security (DS) and the Diplomatic Security Service (DSS).

 DS oversees all security-related matters at the Department of State, which includes security at U.S. embassies and consulates.
 DS has approximately 40,000 employees, of whom roughly 2,500 are Foreign Service specialists within DSS.

 As such, DSS is the primary mechanism by which the Bureau of Diplomatic Security accomplishes its law enforcement (criminal investigative) and security missions.

 The Bureau of Diplomatic Security is headed by the assistant secretary of state for diplomatic security, who in turn is served by several deputy assistant secretaries (DAS).
-The principal deputy assistant secretary (PDAS) is the director for the Diplomatic Security Service (DSS) and is an active DSS special agent.
+The principal deputy assistant secretary (PDAS) is the director of the Diplomatic Security Service (DSS) and is an active DSS special agent.